-Public Chapter 1111 of 2022, later codified in T.C.A. § 65-4-127 (the "Statute"), the General Assembly established a requirement that public utilities under the jurisdiction of the Commission that provide natural gas, electric, water, or wastewater service "prepare and implement" a cybersecurity plan.
+In 2022, the General Assembly established a requirement that public utilities under the jurisdiction of the Commission that provide natural gas, electric, water, or wastewater service "prepare and implement" a cybersecurity plan.
 The cybersecurity plan must "... provide for the protection of the utilities facilities from unauthorized use, alteration, ransom or destruction of electronic data."
-By July 1st of each year, each public utility must evidence its compliance with the Statute through a filing made in writing and "under oath by the chief executive officer, president or other person with and equivalent role."
-The Commission promulgated rules implementing the Statute, which became effective September 25, 2023.
-Municipal Utilities, Utility Districts and Cooperatives are also required to have cybersecurity plans per Public Chapter 1111.
-The Comptroller of the Treasury oversees compliance by these utilities.
+By July 1st of each year, the public utility must report its compliance with the statute by submitting to the Commission a written filing made "under oath by the chief executive officer, president or other person with and equivalent role."
+The Commission promulgated rules to implement the public utility cybersecurity plans statute, which became effective on September 25, 2023.